rezaabdullah/data_science_portfolio/disaster_response_pipeline/README.md

 ### Project Motivation
 In this project, disaster data obtained from Figure Eight will be analyzed and a classifier model will be developed to classify the messages for facilitating faster response from the various emergency teams.
 The dataset contains pre-labelled tweet and messages from real-life disaster events.
 The objective of the project is to build a Natural Language Processing (NLP) model to categorize messages on a real time that can be relayed to appropriate emergency response teams to take necessary actions.

+### Brief Overview of the Processes
+1. ETL Process
+    There are two datasets: one containing the messages and the other containing the labels i.e. categories of disaster response.
+The two datasets were merged and categories data were transformed.
+Next, the data were normalized, cleaned and stored into SQLite database for future use.

+2. Training Model
+    A classification model was trained for classifying the messages with the help of NLP processes and scikit-learn library.
+The train model was stored into a pickle (.pkl) file.

+3. Run the Web App
+    Lastly, the model were deployed on the web for real time message classification.

 ### Description of Files
 To create end-to-end solution, the project adhere to the three steps of data analysis and the files are organized into the steps they belong to.
 1. ETL Process (Data Preprocessing): `data`